-- The research proposal assignment consists of two parts: the proposal and an oral presentation, as described in detail below.
+- 1. The research proposal assignment consists of two parts: the proposal and an oral presentation, as described in detail below.
 The oral presentation is a formative assessment and will result in feedback from your peers and tutor.
-The research proposal should be presented as a report and will be the summative part of this assignment.

-- i) Develop a formal research proposal on a topic of your choice.
+The research proposal should be presented as a report and will be the summative part of this assignment. - i) Develop a formal research proposal on a topic of your choice.

 A proposal is similar to a research report, but it is written before the research project begins.
 Your proposal should describe the research problem under investigation and its importance, and also give a detailed account of the methods that will be used and their justification.
 Conventional elements of a research proposal include:

 - the problem or objective;

 - review of the literature;

 - procedures: the methods section;

 - data coding and analysis;

 - references.

-- ii) You will present your research proposal to the class on either 18 May 2018 or 8 June 2018.
+- ii) You will present your research proposal to the class on either 17 May 2019 or 7 June 2019.

-- The total word count for the report should be no less than 1,500 words and no more than 2,000 words
+- The total word count for the report should be no less than 1,500 words and no more than 2,000 words (excluding the reference list)

-Closing date for the submission of your report is: Thursday 14 June 2018 by 12.00 BST (11.00 UTC)
+Closing date for the submission of your report is: Thursday 13 June 2019 by 12.00 BST\ (11.00 UTC)

-British Summer Time
+\ British Summer Time

 - 2. Essay questions covering topics from all sessions - a.
 People often use their own views and beliefs as a starting point when trying to make sense of others.
 Why can this be problematic? - b.
 What influences child development? - c.
 Why do people behave differently in groups? - d.
 What influences our attitudes? - e.
 Why do people encounter prejudice? - f.
 Discuss the validity of evolutionary approaches for explaining animal and human behaviour. - g.
 Critically assess the comparisons that have been made between human and animal behaviour. - h.
 How do social representations relate to identity? - i.
 Critically assess the main processes of social identity theory. - j.
 Which plays a larger role in influencing development and behaviour, genetic inheritance or the environment? - k.
-John Watson posited that any behaviour can be learned discuss. - The total word count for the essay should be no less than 1,500 words and no more than 2,000 words
+John Watson posited that any behaviour can be learned discuss.

+• The total word count for the essay should be no less than 1,500 words and no more than 2,000 words (excluding the reference list)

-Closing date for the submission of your essay is: Thursday 19 July 2018 by 12.00 BST (11.00 UTC).
+Closing date for the submission of your essay is: Thursday 18 July 2019 by 12.00 BST\ (11.00 UTC).

-British Summer Time
+\British Summer Time

-If students wish to create their own essay questions, this must be agreed in writing with the Tutor first.
+If students wish to create their own essay questions, this must be agreed in writing with the Tutor first